AndroidWasm/wasm_ndk/README.md

 toolchain.
 Moreover, you need the modified `wasm2c` from the forked WABT repository.

-1. (Optional) Create a working directory to hold your copy of the NDK as well as the toolchain.
-You can use the same directory for both, or you can use different locations.
-(We will later tie these together using environment variables.
+1. (Optional) Create a working directory (or directories) to hold your copies of the NDK, the toolchain, and WABT.
+You can use the same directory for all three, or you can use different locations.
+The name `my_android_wasm` is arbitrary and chosen just for illustration here.
+Also, for brevity we use just this one single directory.
+(We will later tie things together using environment variables.
 See below.)

    ```
    cd $HOME
-   mkdir XXX
+   mkdir my_android_wasm
-   cd XXX
+   cd my_android_wasm
    ```

 2. Download NDK [here](https://developer.android.com/ndk/downloads).
 (At the
    time of this writing, the current version is `r26b`.)
-Then uncompress it, e.g. like so, creating `$HOME/XXX/android-ndk-r26b`:
+Then uncompress it, e.g. like so, creating `$HOME/my_android_wasm/android-ndk-r26b`:

    ```
    unzip $HOME/Downloads/android-ndk-r26b-linux.zip